 3. Proper Separation of Lease and Non-Lease Components

-Extracting the right lease components is another challenge, particularly with gross leases and embedded leases.
+Similarly, extracting the right lease components is another challenge, particularly with gross leases and embedded leases.
 To mitigate risk associated with extracting too much (or not enough) data associated with leases, companies should devise policies to help guide data extraction to determine what exactly constitute lease and non-lease components for compliance standards.
-Policies regarding the practical expedient to combine or separate components should be established early and documented well.
+Make it a goal to establish policies regarding the practical expedient to combine or separate components early and document them well.
 Appropriately abstracting lease and non-lease components into the lease accounting system is critical, and contract language can quickly become complex.
 However, technology and accounting partners should be able to offer proper guidance companies on this critical step.

 4. Inaccurate Key Assumptions and Variables

-There are various scenarios where key assumptions are required upfront, and these assumptions can generate a substantial difference in the initial right of use asset and lease liability that will be recorded upon adoption.
+In various scenarios, lease accounting teams will make key assumptions upfront.
+These assumptions generate a substantial difference in the initial right of use asset and lease liability that will be recorded upon adoption.
 Examples of these key assumptions include reasonably certain assumptions regarding the exercise of options, establishing an incremental borrowing rate and estimates for CPI or other index related increases.
-Companies should expect auditors to ask for documentation of key assumptions, and they will also look for proof regarding the reasonability and consistent application of the assumptions.
+Companies should undoubtedly expect auditors to ask for documentation of key assumptions, and they will also look for proof regarding the reasonability and consistent application of the assumptions.

 5. Software and Key Data Configuration Problems